Graduation involves two parts: graduation (required) and commencement

 Regularly review, monitor and self-manage your degree program by reviewing your Degree Progress Report (DPR) and consulting with your faculty mentor.
 For information regarding the DPR, see Records & Reports.

-2. Apply for degree conferral.
+2. Apply for graduation.

 5. Complete degree components.